stergioc/stergioc.github.io/index.md

 <div class="clearfix text-justify">

 <p>
 I am an assistant professor at the mathematics department of <a href="https://www.centralesupelec.fr/" target="_blank">CentraleSupélec</a> in Paris, France.
-I am also a part of the βiomathematics group of <a href="http://biomathematics.mics.centralesupelec.fr/" target="_blank">MICS Laboratory</a> working on machine learning methods applied in medical applications.
+I am also a part of the <a href="http://biomathematics.mics.centralesupelec.fr/" target="_blank">βiomathematics</a> group of <a href="http://mics.centralesupelec.fr/" target="_blank">MICS Laboratory</a> working on machine learning methods applied in medical applications.
 </p>

 <p>